yuanchenyang/facebook-group-archiver/Readme.md

 Facebook Group Archiver
 =======================

+Note: the archiver doesn't work anymore due to Facebook API changes.
+Currently this tool is only useful for browsing previously archived groups using `viewer.py`.

 Dependencies
 ------------
 This archiver needs the `facepy` and `iso8601` packages, while the viewer needs `flask`.
 To optionally run a production server, we need `apsw`, an interface to `sqlite` that supports read-only access to the database.